dimonds90/ac3filter/_readme.txt

 Contact Author:
 ===============

-mailto:xvalex@mail.ru?Subject=AC3Filter
+mailto:ac3filter@gmail.com

-Please write in English or Russian.
-Subject should have 'AC3Filter' word otherwise it may be accidentally deleted with tons of other junk mail.
+Please write in English or Russian only.